Symptoms of Hemorrhoids

 Symptoms of Hemorrhoids include most commonly discomfort around the anus area.
 You might feel a burning or itching sensation, particularly after a bowl movement.
 Oftentimes you might think it is a regular little tear or fissure until the pain increases.

 Medically you can have external hemorrhoids or internal hemorrhoids.
-In both cases the veins in the Symptoms of Hemorrhoidsanus are swollen and inflamed, you can have both forms at the same time.
+In both cases the veins in the anus are swollen and inflamed, you can have both forms at the same time.
 If you have to strain to much during a bowl movement it might happen that veins are pushed outside of the anus, if this is the case we are talking about external hemorrhoids.
 These are very easy to diagnose, as they build up as small to midsize lumps, which are colored lila to blueish, indicating a thrombosed or clotted vein.
 There are often painful while touching, sitting or exercising.
 You can carefully exam the anus with a finger and see if lumps are present.
 You may also see light colored blood on the toilet paper after straining to pass stool.

 Additional symptoms of hemorrhoids at the external area of the anus may be increaseng rectal pain, extreme discomfort while sitting, walking or during any other physical activity.